near/NEPs/specs/Standards/Wallets/BridgeWallets.md

 ### `signTransactions`

-Sign a list of transaction.
+Sign a list of transactions.
 This request should require explicit approval from the user.

 ```ts
 import { providers, transactions } from "near-api-js";